inoxlang/inox/docs/language-reference.md

 </details>

-## Udata
+## Treedata

 <details>

 <summary>Click to expand</summary>

-A udata value allows you to represent immutable data that has the shape of a tree.
+A treedata value allows you to represent immutable data that has the shape of a tree.

 ```
-udata "root" {
+treedata "root" {
     "first child" {
         "grand child"
     }